Local-first privacy workflow

 Frequently Asked Questions

-What is a local PII redaction tool?
+What is a PII scrubber?

 Why are stable placeholders better than simple masking?